A tower of complete moduli spaces of Calabi-Yau $n$-folds: Preliminaries

 \subsection{Canonical and log canonical singularities}

-We refer the reader for discussion of the singularities appearing in the Minimal Model Program to standard sources such as \cite{kollar1998birational-geometry, kollar2013singularities-mmp}.
+We refer the reader to standard sources such as \cite{kollar1998birational-geometry, kollar2013singularities-mmp} for a discussion of singularities appearing in the Minimal Model Program.
 For the reader's convenience, we recall some of them below.

-\begin{definition} Let $X$ be a normal variety and assume that the canonical class $K_X$ is $\bQ$-Gorenstein.
-For any resolution of singularities $f\colon Y\to X$ there is a natural formula
+\begin{definition} Let $X$ be a normal variety and assume that the canonical class $K_X$ is $\bQ$-Cartier.
+For any (partial) resolution of singularities $f\colon Y\to X$ with normal variety $Y$ there is a natural formula